 Luckily, we’re all realists here.
 Each step that someone takes toward lowering their impact on the planet is one to be commended, even if all it involves is cutting a little spending here and there or taking a pile of unworn clothes to the local charity shop.

 You lived with one and two other people at times last year.
 How hard has it been to drag the non-believers with you on your clutter-free quest?

 Tara Button: It is always a compromise – it has to be.
 People are different, and there’s no point imposing your will on other people.
 For the most part I’ve been really lucky to be living with a natural minimalist – my fiancé really couldn’t really give a crap about actual stuff.
-The only thing he’s a mass consumer of is media; he lives for stories, comedy, culture.
-If it was just up to me, maybe I’d have thrown out the widescreen TV… but then he might have thrown me out.
-The only slight struggle we still have is with his little sort of detritus clutter – you know, like dead pens, stationery, other little nick-knacks.
-But that’s just about tidying really.
+He’s at home in the living room - living for stories, comedy and culture.
+If it was just up to me, maybe I’d have thrown out the widescreen TV… but then he might have thrown me out!
+The only slight struggle we still have is with his little sort of clutter – you know, like dead pens, stationery, other little nick-knacks.

-I’m also aware that it can be more difficult to declutter when your household isn’t just a couple, when there’s a third or fourth person, it’s naturally more difficult.
+I’m also aware that it can be more difficult to declutter when your household isn’t just a couple.
 It can be pretty tough just to work out whose stuff is whose, and I’m not keen on moving stuff around I don’t own.
 I’d never want to feel like I’m imposing something upon an unwilling participant.
 A great time to approach decluttering is actually when a housemate leaves or when you move house yourself.
 It’s a great opportunity to spend time thinking about what matters and what doesn’t.

 How has running a business made it more difficult to keep your pledge?